Vaibhav9493/Genetic_Algorithm_Scheduler/README.md

 A research on creation of metaheuristic university class timetable scheduling solution.

 Installation:
-1.Clone repository.
+1. Clone repository.
-2.Ensure all dependencies are installed.
+2. Ensure all dependencies are installed.
-3.Run python main.py on project directory.
+3. Run python main.py on project directory.

 Usage:
 1. Add instructors